ishan-marikar/authcompanion/README.md

 $ cd authcompanion/
 ```

-Copy the example config file and change the default values in the .env file (or
+Copy the example config file (see below).
+Take a look through the values in the
-you know... keep it if you're just trying things out)
+.env file and keep the default settings if you're just trying things out

 ```sh
 $ cp env.example .env
 ```

-Spin up the AuthCompanion stack locally by running this
+Spin up AuthCompanion locally by running this
 [docker compose](https://docs.docker.com/compose/install/) command:

 ```sh